 Overburden at the Site is greater than 33 feet thick according to data collected during the field investigations.
 Overburden consists of dark brown sand, silt, and gravel associated with a glacial outwash depositional environment.
-Based on regional geologic mapping (Rickard and Fisher, 1970) bedrock is expected to consist of shale and siltstones associated with the Upper Devonian West Falls Group., specifically the Beers Hill Shale; Grimes Siltstone; Dunn Hill, Millport, and Moreland Shales (Rickard and Fisher, 1970).
+Based on regional geologic mapping (Rickard and Fisher, 1970) bedrock is expected to consist of shale and siltstones associated with the Upper Devonian West Falls Group, specifically the Beers Hill Shale; Grimes Siltstone; Dunn Hill, Millport, and Moreland Shales (Rickard and Fisher, 1970).

-Based on regional groundwater flow and topography, that the Chemung River and, to a lesser extent Newtown Creek, are local groundwater discharge areas.
+Based on regional groundwater flow and topography, the Chemung River and, to a lesser extent Newtown Creek, are local groundwater discharge areas.
 Groundwater has been encountered at 5 to 15 ft. below ground surface (bgs) beneath, and in the vicinity of, the Site and is interpreted to flow west to south-west.
 The groundwater table appears to be relatively flat in the vicinity of the Site, with slight fluctuations in groundwater flow direction.

-Based on previous groundwater measurements taken at onsite monitoring wells and microwells, local groundwater flow approaches the Site from the south, flows in a northwesterly direction under the Site, then bends toward the west just beyond the Site.
+Based on previous groundwater measurements taken at onsite monitoring wells and microwells, local groundwater flows in a generally westerly direction under the Site.
 Groundwater gradients are relatively flat across most of the Site, varying by a maximum of 1.7 feet over 400 feet of distance, or a groundwater elevation of 842.65 feet above mean sea level (msl) to 844.45 feet above msl (May 2006), for a gradient of 0.004 feet per feet.
 Water elevations varied by only 0.68 feet over 400 feet of distance as measured in November 2005, or a gradient of 0.002 feet per feet.
 Local groundwater flow direction and gradients appear to be affected by the varying silt layers encountered beneath the Site, and may also be affected by the presence of underground utilities.
 The May 2014 groundwater elevation contours are shown on Figure 1.2.
+During the preparation of this SMP, a typographical error was noted in the original 2012 well survey for MW-21.
+Based on field measurements, the well riser elevation for MW-21 has been corrected to 854.66 feet above msl (this change does not alter any previous assumptions/findings).